PeggyJV/sommelier-strangelove/README.md

 Hooks per output
 ![query data](./querying-data.png)
-If there's a new cellar with a different cellar or staker contract that has a different ABI and output value, we should create output actions for it inside `data/actions/{cellarContractname}/{outputName}` and branch those actions inside `data/hooks/{outputName}`.
+If there's a new cellar with a different cellar or cellar router or staker contract that has a different ABI and output value, we should create output actions for it inside `data/actions/{CONTRACT_NAME_VERSION}/{outputName}` and branch those actions inside `data/hooks/{outputName}`.
 If we find the same method and calculation on the smart contract/output, we should put it inside `data/actions/common/{outputName}`

 ## Displaying/Branching UI output